 Not to be confused with the running man, the running stitch offers a quick way to outline a design.
 There are two methods you can use.

-The first is the sewing method: You simply weave the needle and floss through the fabric in one continuous motion to create several stitches at once, as if you were sewing a seam.
+The first is the sewing method: Simply weave the needle and floss through the fabric in one continuous motion to create several stitches at once, as if you were sewing a seam.

-In the second method, you push the needle through the fabric to the back, then poke it through to the front a short distance away, creating one stitch at a time.
-This is called the “punch and poke” or “stabbing” method.
-(It's not violent, though, promise!)
+The second is the "punch and poke" or "stabbing" method: Push the needle through the fabric to the back, then poke it through to the front a short distance away, creating one stitch at a time.

-The backstitch is great when you need a solid line, as for outlines or text.
+The backstitch is great when you need a solid line, like when you're creating outlines or hand embroidered letters .

 Begin by pulling the needle and floss up through the fabric and do one stitch forward.
 From underneath, space the needle out the length of your desired stitch, pull up through the fabric, and bring the needle and floss back down through the end of the previous stitch.